all crafts

 This is one of the classiest ways to wear your Kalamkari dupatta as it displays the pen work artistry very well.
 You can wear this style of drape with suits and lehengas alike and it can work both for formal and casual occasions.

-Tied at the wrist:
+Tied at the wrist

 Style your dupatta by tucking one side on the shoulder and then tying one corner of the dupatta on the other wrist.
 It creates a beautiful drape at the back and gives you a sense of control over it too.
-Thet tucking at the shoulder and wrist tuck makes the dupatta easy to wear while adding an extra charm to the outfit.
+The tucking at the shoulder and wrist tuck makes the dupatta easy to wear while adding an extra charm to the outfit.

 Cape Style